n-szulc/fingeRNAt/README.md

 <img src="docs/README_pics/logo_fingerdist.png" width="300" class="center" />

-fingerDISt is an additional, standalone tool which calculates different Distance Metrics based on Structural Interaction Fingerprints (SIFs) - outputs of fingeRNAt.
+fingerDISt is an additional, standalone tool which calculates different Distance Metrics based on Structural Interaction Fingerprint (SIFt) - outputs of fingeRNAt.

-It calculates the selected Distance Metric for all SIFs vs. all SIFs from input file - creates a matrix of scores and saves it to tsv file.
+It calculates the selected Distance Metric for all SIFt vs. all SIFt from input file - creates a matrix of scores and saves it to tsv file.

 ## Installation